 While in law school, Liz participated in The Wake Forest University School of Law’s Elder Law Clinic.
 Through this clinical experience, Liz gained a deeper understanding of the myriad of legal issues facing the elderly and the importance of helping families of all ages plan for long-term care and end-of-life challenges.
 Liz served as Senior Articles Editor of the Wake Forest Journal of Business and Intellectual Property Law and also worked as a research assistant for two professors in the areas of vaccination laws and informed consent.

 Liz is an active member of both the State Bar of Georgia and the North Carolina State Bar.
 Liz was the 2016-2017 Chair of the Atlanta Bar Association’s Elder Law Section, and a member of the Estate Planning and Probate Section and the Sole Practitioner/Small Firm Section.
-Liz is also an active member of the Georgia Association for Women Lawyers (GAWL), and serves as a guardian ad litem for the Probate Court of DeKalb County.
+Liz is also an active member of the Georgia Association for Women Lawyers (GAWL), and has served as a guardian ad litem for the Probate Court of DeKalb County.
 Liz also serves on the board of directors of the Metropolitan Ballet Theatre, a non-profit pre-professional ballet school in Alpharetta, Georgia.
 A native of Gwinnett County, Liz left Georgia to earn a Bachelor of Arts, summa cum laude, from Auburn University and a Juris Doctor from the Wake Forest University School of Law.
-She and her husband, Christopher Lawrence, currently live with their new baby girl Charlotte and their dog Mae in East Cobb County.
+She and her husband, Christopher Lawrence, currently live with their new baby daughter, Charlotte, and their dog Mae in East Cobb County.